-Photo Left: Another view of Hawthorns House in the 1950s
+Photo below: Another view of Hawthorns House in the 1950s

 In those days before mobile phones students relied on public pay phones to stay in contact with their families.
 The University provided one pay phone in the General Block and two outside the Flats. degree results were published on the Hall notice-boards.
 However, the night before we Wardens were told who had failed.
 It was our task to warn those failures in advance.
 It was widely known that was my task and every trip to Block or Flat was closely monitored.
 The student concerned was seldom surprised.

 I left the Thorns in 1987 after ten years’ service feeling I had done as much as I could.
 For me, the Thorns was a special place and exemplified our founder's ideal that Keele students should pursue knowledge in the company of friends.
 And, of course, these friendships and memories last a life time."